anyH3: precise predictions for the trilinear Higgs coupling in the Standard Model and beyond: Conclusions

 \anyH can be used in the form of a \py module, called from the command line, or accessed via a \mat interface.
 All output quantities can either be evaluated analytically or numerically.
 To evaluate the required loop functions, \anyH employs a link to the \texttt{COLLIER} library, which is available as the independent \py module \pyCollier.
 Besides detailed \examples (including scripts to reproduce all plots in this paper), we also provide an extensive \docs.

-The code base of \anyBSM is not restricted to the calculation of \lamhhh, but can be easily extended to support the calculation of other observables like trilinear Higgs couplings with different external scalars or electroweak precision observables.
+The code base of \anyBSM is not restricted to the calculation of \lamhhh, but can be easily extended to support the calculation of other observables like trilinear Higgs couplings with different external scalars ($i.e.$ of the form $\lambda_{ijk}$) or electroweak precision observables.
 We leave this for future work.